Bedding – for boarders

 There are washing machines, clotheslines, and a drying room for students to wash small loads of casual clothes within each house.
-Each student should bring a small amount of washing powder if they wish to use these facilities.
 Expensive clothing items should not be brought to school as they are unsuitable for industrial laundering and tumble drying.

 The Fisher and Panckridge libraries have an extensive range of resources available to Middle School students.
 At their core, they aspire to stimulate curiosity and encourage a love of reading and learning across all year levels.
 We encourage students to use the library for quiet study and collaborative work.

 Each Day Student is provided with a private locker for storing personal items during the day.
 Locks are issued to students at the beginning of the year.